tarabobinac/PawnGame/README.md

    Although all known bugs have been addressed, if the game ever becomes unresponsive and you cannot close it:

-   If the initial connection is unsuccessful, it will take a minute or two for the program to let you click it again.
+   If the initial connection is unsuccessful, it will take 40 seconds for the program to let you click it again.
 Otherwise:

    - If you have a **Mac/Apple computer**: Press the red "X" at the top left corner of the terminal in which you typed "java -jar PawnGame.jar".
 This will stop the program.